4.2 Exporting Data to Delimited Files

 File Contents

-We can see that all the information has been written in the .csv file, which has commas separating the values on each line.
+We can see that all the information has been exported to the .csv file, with commas separating the values on each observation.
 In particular, you may find out the first row of the file corresponds to the column names.
 If you don’t want to include the column names, you can set the argument col_names = FALSE.

-As introduced at the beginning, there are different types of delimited files depending on the specific delimiter.
+As introduced at the beginning, there are different types of delimited files, depending on the specific delimiter of your choice.
 The function write_delim() enables us to write an object into a delimited file with any chosen delimiter.
 The usage of write_delim() is almost identical to write_csv(), except that it has an additional argument delim, which specifies the delimiter to be used.
 Let’s see the following example with * as the delimiter.

 Use R to create the following data frame and assign it to the name my_data.